Black Canyon and Curecanti enter Phase II reopening

 • Blue Mesa Reservoir for boating and on-shore recreation

-• Iola Boat Ramp and Inspection Station 6 a.m. - 4 p.m. daily
+• Iola Boat Ramp and Inspection Station 6 a.m. to 4 p.m. daily

 • Boat-In dispersed camping along the reservoir at least a half-mile from developed areas and roads